Testing for people with symptoms (PCR tests)

 Pick up a test pack to take at home

-If you’re happy to do the test yourself at home, you can collect tests from various locations across the city.
+If you’re happy to do the test yourself at home, you can drop-in and collect test kits to take at home.

 There’s no need to book, just find a site near you, check the opening hours and collect your tests.
 You will usually be given two boxes of seven tests.